 The trails around Big Pine Creek can be fun for the entire family, dog friendly, and also challenging for mountain enthusiasts.
-The trail is popular with fisherman en route to the lakes and climbers accessing the bigger peaks.
+The trail is popular with fishermen en route to the lakes and climbers accessing the bigger peaks.

 The trip to the lakes is all uphill, rocky, and can be strenuous.
 Depending on the season, there may be a few stream crossings.
-As always, when venturing into the mountains, bring plenty of water, snacks, sun screen, layers of clothing, and follow leave-no-trace principles.
+As always, when venturing into the mountains, bring plenty of water, snacks, sunscreen, layers of clothing, and follow leave-no-trace principles.
 We enjoy guests who leave it better than they found it.

 - There is no water at the trailhead.
 Water can be filtered from streams along the way, but should be treated before drinking.

 - The canyon is quite remote and may not receive cell reception.

 - You do not need a permit for a day hike or run.

 - For backpacking, you can reserve a permit through Inyo National Forest.

 - Trailhead Info: USDA Big Pine Creek North Fork Trailhead

 - Permits: Inyo National Forest